• 1.37 Lawrence Stenhouse Building

 Biography

 Christine Cocker is a Professor in Social Work and Head of the School of Social Work at UEA, She joined the Department in September 2013.
 Prior to this she worked at Middlesex University for 10 years.
 Christine is a registered social worker (she completed her social work training in New Zealand in the 1980's) and has over 30 years experience as a social worker and manager in child and family social work in Local Authorities and voluntary sector organisations in the UK.
-Christine maintains strong links in practice as she is currently an independent member of a Local Authority permanence panel and chair of a local authority's Children's Academy.
-Christine researches and writes about Transitional Safeguarding, social work and sexuality, and social work with looked after children.
+Christine maintains strong links in practice as she is currently an independent author of Safeguarding Adult Reviews about care-experienced young people, and chair of a local authority's Children's Academy.
+Christine researches and writes about Transitional Safeguarding, social work and sexuality, and social work with care-experienced children and young people.

 Key Research Interests

-My research and publications are predominantly in the area of Transitional Safeguarding, social work with looked after children, child protection, and lesbian and gay fostering and adoption.
-I am particularly interested in the mental health of looked after children and have completed my PhD in this area.
+Christine's research publications are predominantly in the area of Transitional Safeguarding, social work with care-experienced children and young people, child protection, and lesbian and gay fostering and adoption.
+She is particuarly interested in the mental health of care-experienced children and young people, having completed her PhD in this area.
+Christine has also authored and edited a number of social work text books.

 Current and recently completed research projects: External funding